Opening a Showcase Website for DAMON

 DAMON: Data Access Monitor

 With increasingly data-intensive workloads and limited DRAM capacity, optimal memory management based on dynamic access patterns is becoming increasingly important.
 Such mechanisms are only possible if accurate and efficient dynamic access pattern monitoring is available.
-DAMON is a Data Access MONitoring framework subsystem for the Linux kernel developed for such memory management.
-It is designed with some key mechanism (refer to Design for the detail) that make it accurate (the monitoring output is useful enough for DRAM level memory management; It might not be appropriate for CPU Cache levels, though), light-weight (the monitoring overhead is low enough to be applied online), and scalable (the upper-bound of the overhead is in constant range regardless of the size of target workloads)....
+DAMON is a Linux kernel subsystem for such data access monitoring and access-aware system operations.
+It is designed with its key access monitroing mechanisms and a major feature called DAMOS, that make it accurate (for DRAM level memory management), light-weight (enough to be applied online in production), scalable (keeps above properties regardless of memory size) and automated (tuning and access-aware memory maangement operations)....